- The hepatitis D virus only occurs together with hepatitis B.

 - Antiviral therapy is recommended for people with hepatitis B and D infection.

-The hepatitis D virus is a so-called parasite.
+The hepatitis D virus is a defective virus, a so-called virusoid.
 This means that it cannot reproduce independently.
 It needs the shells of the hepatitis B virus to do so.
 Hepatitis D therefore always occurs simultaneously with hepatitis B. Either one is infected with both viruses at the same time or already carries the hepatitis B virus at the time of infection with hepatitis D.

 Ways of transmission are the same for hepatitis D as for hepatitis B: contaminated blood, unprotected sexual intercourse, sharing needles among injecting drug users.
 An additional infection with hepatitis D often worsens the course of a hepatitis B infection, which increases the risk of liver cirrhosis or liver cancer.
 People with a chronic hepatitis B and D infection are advised to undergo antiviral therapy to minimise this risk.
 Vaccination against hepatitis B protects against hepatitis D as well.